bifurcationkit/BifurcationKitDocs.jl/docs/src/ns.md

 $$e^{i q \theta}-1 \neq 0, \quad q=1,2,3,4 \text { (no strong resonances). }$$

-There are two ways to compute the normal form of this bifurcation
+There are two ways to compute the normal form of this bifurcation:

-1. using the Poincaré return map [^Kuznetsov]
+1. using the Poincaré return map [^Kuznetsov],
-2. using the method of [^Iooss], see also [^Kuz2]
+2. using the method of [^Iooss], see also [^Kuz2].

 You can obtain the normal form of a NS bifurcation using